radi0sus/robots-mapedit/README.md

 ```
 python3 cnvlvl.py level-name PET
 ```
 Convert the present level to a PET (C64, C128) compatible level.
 Use parameter `MSD` to convert the level files to the MS-DOS or Amiga version, or `X16` to convert them to the X16 version.

+**Warning:** Converting a level may cause corruption or data loss.
+Make sure to create a backup copy before proceeding.

 ##### Probably interoperable
 - PET, C64, C128